7 Rustic Spring Decor Living Room Ideas (Cozy Charm Awaits)

 Finally, when in doubt, add something living.
 It’s a foolproof decorating trick that is always a good idea for spring decor.

 A bunch of tulips in a simple jar is pure happiness, but dried lavender or a green wreath can also brighten the whole room.
-Nothing says “spring” quite like bringing the real thing indoors by using some expert flower arranging tips.
+Nothing says “spring” quite like bringing the real thing indoors.

 How Should You Use Pastels for a Spring Palette?